STERNUM ANATOMY

 • Indentations along the sides of the sternum

-• Provide attachment points for rib cartilages
+• Provide attachment points for your rib cartilages

 XIPHOID PROCESS